Alexandru-Bulai/website-project/README.md

 Run `npm run e2e` in your CI or if don't need a visual report produced.

 For picking certain tests, visual debugging etc you can run `npx playwright test --ui`.

-## Technologies used

-- HTML
-- CSS
-- JavaScript